-How soon should I start planning my Antarctic trip?
+Antarctica: how soon should I start planning my trip?

-If you wait until a few months before, in the hope of getting a last minute deal, you could pay more for your trip than someone who booked earlier, or you may pay the same for a trip that’s not as good.
+If you wait until a few months before, in the hope of getting a last minute deal, you are likely to pay substantially more for your trip than someone who booked earlier.

 Booking early is an essential part of planning an Antarctic trip.
 The location is seasonal and with growing demand from the US, China, Brazil, India and Europe, demand can outstrip supply quite quickly.
 Certainly if you don't book in time, you can run into problems with: